-Dandelion is one of the more well-known of the edible wild plants of New York State.
+Dandelion is one of the more well-known of the edible wild plants that grows in New York State.
 Dandelions are a good source of vitamin A, iron, calcium, silicon, magnesium, zinc, vitamin C, D and B. Harvest the leaves before the flowers appear or in the late fall after the first frost.
 They won't be so bitter then.
-Use them in salads or sautee` or steam them.
+Use them in salads, sauté or steam them, or make dandelion loose leaf tea.
 The flowers can be eaten or used to make wine.

-Amaranth is more commonly known as pigweed and all parts of the plant are edible.
+Amaranth, more commonly known as pigweed, grows wild in the state of New York.
 The leaves alternate on the stem, which can be all green or have a bit of red.
 The flowers are green and grow in bunches on the top of the plant.
-There can be sharp spines that need to be removed before cooking.
+All parts of the plant are edible, but there can be sharp spines that need to be removed before cooking.
 Pick young plants or the new growth on old ones and don't forget the seeds.
 Shake the top of the plant and the seeds will fall out.
 The plants can be boiled or eaten raw.
+The seeds are dried and cooked to serve as amaranth grain.
 Amaranth is high in vitamin A, B-6, C, riboflavin, folate, calcium, iron, magnesium, phosphorus, potassium, zinc, copper and manganese.

 Burdock matures in its second year, when it produces burrs on long and sturdy stems.
 The leaves are arrow-shaped with wavy leaves and the flowers, which can be pink or purple, grow in clusters.
 The young leaf stalks can be eaten raw or cooked like other greens and the roots can be boiled or baked.
 Burdock root is high in vitamins A, B complex, C, E and P as well as chromium, cobalt, iron, magnesium, phosphorus, potassium, silicon and zinc, with lower amounts of calcium, copper, manganese and selenium.